milshop/private-key-in-github-finder/README.md

-# 1.create your own big query sql on google clould to get private key on EVM\
+# 1.create your own big query sql on google clould to get private key on EVM chain
 Eg:
 WITH numbered_results AS (
   SELECT